“The Spectrophotomer was my most impactful invention - it opened whole new avenues of research and discovery.”Dr. Arnold O. Beckman

 The Engineering Innovation

-In 1977, Dr. Beckman published a retrospective article about the evolution of the UV spectrophometer at Beckman Instruments (formerly National Technical Laboratories) , some excerpts are below:
+Dr. Arnold Beckman published a retrospective article about the evolution of the UV Spectrophometer at Beckman Instruments (formerly National Technical Laboratories) , some excerpts are below:

 "In 1940, no one at National Technical Laboratories had any extensive experience in spectrophotometry.
 The fact was recognized, however, that the amplifier of the Beckman pH meter was well suited for use with vacuum-type phototubes.
 The company began a spectrophotometer development program in early 1940, and the responsibility for this program was assigned to H. H. Cary.
 Consulting assistance was sought from recognized optical experts, but World War II was under way and experts were hard to find.
 Roger Hayward, a professional architect and amateur scientist with some optic experience from his association with the Mount Wilson Observatory, provided a needed link to monochromator technology.
 His genius for quickly translating ideas into useful sketches was partially responsible for the extreme rapidity with which the DU spectrophotometer was developed.
 Douglas Marlow provided proficiency in mechanical design.